2023 Schools for an Associate Highly Focused on Agricultural Teacher Education Major in the Southeast Region

 Read more about Agricultural Teacher Education at Mitchell Community College

 You’ll join some of the best and brightest minds around if you attend Lenoir Community College.
 The school came in at #3 for the Schools for an Associate Highly Focused on Agricultural Teacher Education Major in the Southeast Region.
-Kinston, North Carolina is the setting for this small institution of higher learning.
-The public school handed out associates’s agricultural teacher education degrees to 1 students in 2020-2021.
+Lenoir Community College is located in Kinston, North Carolina and, has a small student population.
+In 2021-2022, this school awarded 0 associates’s agricultural teacher education degrees to qualified students.

-Read full report on Agricultural Teacher Education at Lenoir Community College
+Read more about Agricultural Teacher Education at Lenoir Community College

 Notes and References